 - Rounds/Competition Procedure: See sections 14.2 and 14.3 below.
-Competition Bodies are required to have green grading as a part of their Championship. - Competition Body Championship: Structure for the final Championship event must follow the Rules and modifications outlined in the sections below, any further modifications must be discussed with World Coffee Events info@worldcoffeeevents.org.

-- Competitor Minimum: Competition Bodies Championships must have a minimum of 6 competitors.
-If the minimum of 6 competitors is not reached, Competition Bodies must contact their Regional Community Director at least 2 weeks before the scheduled competition. - Qualifying Rounds: Competition Bodies may hold qualifying or preliminary competitions ahead of their Championship.
+Competition Bodies are required to have green grading as a part of their Championship. - Rules and Regulations translation: Competition Bodies may offer a translation of this document.
+However, to resolve any disputes, the official WCRC Rules and Regulations will be used.
+Competition Bodies cannot modify rules related to judging and evaluation. - Competition Body Championship: Structure for the final Championship event must follow the Rules and modifications outlined in the sections below, any further modifications must be discussed with World Coffee Events info@wcc.coffee - Competitor Minimum: Competition Bodies Championships must have a minimum of 6 competitors for their final and WCE Sanctioned event.
+If the minimum of 6 competitors is not reached, Competition Bodies must contact their Partnership Director at least 2 weeks before the scheduled competition. - Qualifying Rounds: Competition Bodies may hold qualifying or preliminary competitions ahead of their Championship.
 The structure of qualifying competitions is up to the Competition Body and may have slight format variations.
 Competition Bodies may modify their qualifying or preliminary competitions which lead up to the final Championship event.
-WCE Reps are not required for Qualifying/Preliminary Events.
-WCE Reps are required for the Championship Event. - Practice Time: Scheduled practice time for competitors may vary and will be determined by the Competition Body.
+WCC Reps are not required for Qualifying/Preliminary Events.
+WCC Reps are required for the Championship Event.

+- Practice Time: Scheduled practice time for competitors may vary and will be determined by the Competition Body.
 However, every competitor must get the same amount of scheduled practice time. - Practice Location: Practice may be on stage, backstage, or off-site.
 The location of the competitor's practice time will be determined by the Competition Body. - Provided Equipment: Competition Bodies are not required to use the same sponsored equipment at the World Coffee Championships.
 If an equipment sponsor is acquired by a Competition Body, the Competition Body may independently specify their equipment requirements. - Scoresheet Return: Competition Bodies may return physical scoresheets to competitors at the event, or they may email them to the competitors after the event. - Competitor Debriefing: Judges will have time to debrief with competitors.
 The schedule for this debriefing time will be set by the Competition Body.
 Debrief may be during and/or after the event. - Competitor Orientation: All competitors should get the same information in advance of the competition.
 All competitors should be informed of what equipment will be used, practice schedule, competition schedule, etc.